w3shi-box/GetPwn/README.md

 To be or not to be that is the question

-Not all those wander are lost
+Not all those wander are lost.